ministryofjustice/moj-frontend/docs/components/filter.md

 Users can select 1 or more filters and submit the form.
 The page refreshes to show the items that match the filters.
 The selected filters are also marked at the top of the filter to let users see what they've selected and remove them easily.

 Clicking on a selected filter, refreshes the page and removes the filter.

-## Research on this component

-This component is marked as experimental because it needs more research.

-If you have used the filter component, get in touch to share your research findings.

-## Contribute to this component

-You can contribute to this component via the [design system backlog](https://github.com/ministryofjustice/moj-design-system-backlog/issues/2)